When a Learning Difference Becomes an Opportunity

 Did you know that having a learning difference can be incredibly empowering for a girl?

-I recently interviewed Sara, 17, for a Teen Vogue article about The Curse of the Good Girl.
+I interviewed Sara, 17, for a Teen Vogue article about The Curse of the Good Girl.
 Like many girls, Sara has struggled with the Curse, the pressure to conform to a version of girlhood impossible to attain: to be friends with everyone, nice all the time, flawless at schoolwork and completely selfless.
 But having a learning disability has introduced Sara to a new set of skills and abilities that have buffered her against the unhealthy pressure to be perfect.

 As a student at a boarding school in the northeast, Sara’s learning differences are especially challenging in the intense pressure of a college prep environment.
 “I have a truckload of learning disabilities,” she told me.
 “I’m in the 5th percentile in processing.
 Everything I do is just twice or three times as slow as everybody else.”